-- 2. Do one of the following: From the Colour menu, select Palettes > Duplicateor right-click and select Duplicate. - Right-click on the palette and select Duplicate.
+- 2. Do one of the following: From the Colour menu, select Palettes > Duplicateor right-click and select Duplicate. - · Right-click on the palette and select Duplicate. - Open the Colour menu ≡x, then select select Palettes > Duplicate.

 The Duplicate palette dialog box opens